aeither/calorie-counter/README.md

 # How it works

 Open the bot.
 Run /start to open the keyboard.
 Tap on it to open the mini app.
-Choose foods from most popular.
-Afterward you can adjust the amount or remove them.
-Then you can customize with foods that are not on the list in the field after you confirmed the initial items.
-By confirming the field, you will get the total calories, protein, fat and carbs calculated from all the foods after few seconds.
-At this point you should be able to see a sticky blue button at the bottom to send the total back to the chat, in this way you can keep track of you meal intake.
+Choose foods from the most popular.
+Afterward, you can adjust the amount or remove them.

+Then you can customize with foods that are not on the list in the field after you confirm the initial items.
+By confirming the field, you will get the total calories, protein, fat, and carbs calculated from all the foods after a few seconds.

+At this point, you should be able to see a sticky blue button at the bottom to send the total back to the chat.
+In this way, you can keep track of your meal intake.
 The total calories will add up for the same day and reset for a new day.

 # Feature Highlights